wcarvalho/msfa_iclr2023/README.md

 # Running experiments

-For go to the directory for ICLR, 2023 experiments:
+Go to the directory for ICLR, 2023 experiments:
 ```
 cd experiments/iclr2023  # go to experiments directory
 ```